Unboxed-Software/solana-course/content/transfer-fee.md

 }
 ```

-Now that we have the accounts which received our mint, we can call the `withdrawWithheldTokensFromAccounts` function to withdraw the withheld tokens to out fee vault account.
+Now that we have the accounts which received our mint, we can call the `withdrawWithheldTokensFromAccounts` function to withdraw the withheld tokens to our fee vault account.

 ```ts
 async function main(){
 	...